tiagoppinho/SaveMyPass/README.md

 # Password Manager - SaveMyPass

 Simple offline password manager initially made for my own use and as an academic project.
+Developed with Java and NetBeans/Intellij IDEA.

 ## Features